 If you have traveled to popular budget-travel destinations in SE Asia such as Thailand, you may have taken advantage of the extensive public transportation systems that connect travelers across cities, for a mere few bucks!
 Bali, unfortunately, is not as developed in this area and public (and budget) modes of transport are not as convenient.
 But worry not.
 In this beginner’s guide to Bali transport, I will list various options you can utilize to help you get around on a budget.

 First, make sure you download the apps below before heading to Bali.
-The sections that follow will explain how to use them more in detail, but these apps may become useful in arranging your transport during your vacation in Bali:
+The sections that follow will explain how to use them more in detail, but these apps may become useful in arranging your transport in Bali:

 Arriving in Bali

-You will require your first Bali transport when you walk through the arrival gate of the Ngurah Rai International Airport (DPS).
+You will require your first Bali transport from the airport when you land at the Ngurah Rai International Airport (DPS).

-If you want the easiest, stress-free method of transferring to your hotel, you can either use the airport taxi service or ask your hotel for a private-pickup.
-However, a flat-rate-airport-taxi can cost up to 4 times the usual fare for a comparable distance; and your hotel will likely charge you more than arranging your own transport.
+If you want the easiest, stress-free method of transferring to your hotel, you can either use the Bali airport taxi service or ask your hotel to arrange a private driver to pick you up.
+However, a flat-rate-airport-taxi can cost up to 4 times the usual fare for a comparable distance; and your hotel will likely charge you more than arranging your own Bali transport with a driver.

 |Grab Taxi||Blue Bird Taxi |